Set up multiple revenue tracking events

 });

-If you have decided not to use the Optimizely Experimentation overall revenue metric and instead want to set up your own custom event.
-Then create an additional goal that captures all revenue in addition to each revenue stream.
-The code on the confirmation page will look something like the following:
+If you decide not to use the overall revenue metric and instead want to set up your own custom event, then create an additional goal that captures all revenue in addition to each revenue stream.
+The code for this on the confirmation page will look something like the following:

 //pass the total purchase amount to a variable